-The president (or designee) will simultaneously send the decision letter electronically to the Respondent and Complainant at the campus-assigned or other primary email address linked to their campus accounts.
-The decision letter will include:
+The president (or designee) will simultaneously send the decision letter electronically to the Respondent and Complainant at the campus-assigned or other primary email address linked to their campus accounts.12 The decision letter will include:

 - The outcome of the hearing, including any sanction imposed, and the name of the Respondent(s). - Information regarding the procedures and permissible bases for the Complainant and Respondent to appeal to the Chancellor's Office. - If a finding of responsibility is made against the Respondent, a statement as to whether Remedies will be provided to the Complainant that are designed to restore or preserve equal access to the campus's education program or activity.
-The specifics of any such Remedies may be discussed separately between the Complainant and the Title IX Coordinator and need not be included in the decision letter.
+The specifics of any such Remedies may be discussed separately between the Complainant and the Title IX Coordinator and need not be included in the decision letter. - A copy of the final hearing officer's report will be attached to the decision letter, redacted as appropriate or as otherwise required by law.